vgnshiyer/tauri-plugin-foundation-models/permissions/autogenerated/reference.md

 ## Default Permission

-Default permissions for the plugin
+Default permissions for the foundation-models plugin

 #### This default permission set includes the following:

-- `allow-ping`
+- `allow-check-availability`

 ## Permission Table